moooninjune/Cisco-Pkt-Tracer/README.md

     R1(config-subif)# encapsulation dot1Q vlan-id
     R1(config-subif)# ip address ip-address subnet-mask
     ```

+- Notes:
+    - If we used a routing protocol like OSPF, sub-interfaces (VLANs) must be passive-interfaces.
+    - Don't forget to change the state of the parent interface to `UP`:
+        ```c
+        R1(config-if)# interface g0/1
+        R1(config-if)# no shutdown
+        // not for g0/1.10 or g0/1.20 or etc...
+        ```

 - To manage the switch (and the VLANs) remotely:

     ```c